 It is a truism that the smaller the class, the more individual attention students receive, the higher their academic performance should be.
 A consideration of the lecturer-student ratio in colleges is therefore important.
 In 2002 (Powell & Hall, 2004), the lecturer-student ratio was 1 : 20.
 In 2010, the ratio is 1 : 32.
 This means that class sizes have increased significantly over the decade to a ratio approximating the norm proposed for the schooling system (between 1 : 35 and 1 : 40).
 An essentially favourable lecturer : student ratio in the college system does suggest, however, that student outcomes should be much better than they are.
-Provincially, the ratio is 1 : 37 while the ratio for this college is 1 : 33.
-These figures suggest that, on average, Limpopo province lecturers have to cope with larger groups of students than their colleagues in other colleges.
-Letaba College lecturers, however, have a better lecturer to student ratio than other colleges in the province - one that is only fractionally worse the national average for this.
+Provincially, the ratio is 1 : 37.
+The ratio for this college is 1 : 38.